Voice

 Generate Voice Text

-Once the ID is entered, to visualize or generate voice texts, open the
+Once the ID is entered, to visualize or generate voice texts, open the voice manager window.

 Select a key in the tree structure.